 Dip Powder vs Russian Gel vs Acrylic: Which System Wins in NYC?

-Manhattan puts nails through boot camp—MetroCard taps, laptop keys, hot‑coffee grips, and never‑ending hand sanitiser.
-With so many enhancement options, choosing the right system can feel like ordering at a gourmet coffee bar.
+Manhattan puts nails through boot camp - MetroCard taps, laptop keys, hot-coffee grips, and never-ending hand sanitizer.
+At Mars Nails, we see it every day: New Yorkers need enhancements that can keep up without compromising style or nail health.
+With so many options out there, choosing the right system can feel a bit like ordering at a gourmet coffee bar.
 To simplify, think of three main families:

 Dip Powder